 In 2021, Ireland introduced a new tax credit for the digital gaming sector, subject to EU approvals.
 This credit operates as a refundable corporation tax credit for qualifying expenditure incurred in the design and development of digital games.
-The tax credit is available at a rate of 32 per cent of qualifying expenditure with a maximum limit of \notin 25 million per project.
-A per project minimum spend requirement of \notin 100,000 will also apply.
-The relief will be available only for projects in the digital gaming sector that have been issued with a cultural certificate from the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+The tax credit is available at a rate of 32 per cent of qualifying expenditure with a maximum limit of $\xi$ 25 million per project.
+A per project minimum spend requirement of $\xi$ 100,000 applies.
+The relief is available only for projects in the digital gaming sector that have been issued with a cultural certificate from the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.